Antergos/TODO/Cnchi/README.md

  - [x] Port v0.6 changes to CLI
  - [x] Choose a progress bar color/design.
  - [ ] Discuss/Decide on adding Dash-to-Dock and GNO-MENU extensions to GNOME.
- - [ ] Create a symbolic version of our logo icon for use in GNOME (GNOMENU)
+ - [ ] Keyboard Screen - Fix image so it fits without being cut off.
+ - [ ] Feature Screen - Entire window shrinks in size causing horizontal scroll bars to show.

 ### Complete Test Install For Each Desktop